Instant Access to State, County and Municipal Records

 - The city or county the event occurred

-Some record specific information may also be required, such as the subject’s date of birth or the location of the court proceeding when searching for birth records and divorce records respectively.
+Some record-specific information may also be required, such as the subject’s date of birth or the location of the court proceeding when searching for birth records and divorce records, respectively.

-What Do I Need to Obtain Utah Vital Records?
+How Do I Obtain Utah Vital Records?

 Parties who wish to obtain Utah vital records will be required to provide a valid form of identification, usually a government-issued photo ID.
 In addition to this, requestors will also be required to pay any applicable fees before copies of records may be obtained.

 Publicly available vital records are also managed and disseminated by some third-party aggregate sites.
 These sites are generally not limited by geographical record availability and may serve as a reliable jump-off point when researching specific or multiple records.
 However, third-party sites are not government-sponsored.
 As such, record availability may differ from official channels.
 To find a record using the search engines on third party sites, the requesting party will be required to provide:

 - The location of the record in question including the city, county, or state where the case was filed.